yhdgms1/novely/docs/guide/actions/preload.md

 # Preload

-Preload assets so they will not be loading on player's eyes
+Preload assets so they will not be loading on player's eyes.
+Works only with image assets

 ## Parameters